Atrufulgium/atrufulgium.github.io/_posts/9999-01-01-sketchy-outline.md

 }
 ```

-...and update all call sites.
+...and all of its call sites.

 ```hlsl
 ...